Molter73/falco-libs-qa/README.md

 ## Builder container
 This container is used as the base to compile the `sinsp-example` binary, as well as the drivers used with it.
-The container itself is built from the `Dockerfile.builder` file.
+The container itself is built from the `builder.Dockerfile` file.

 ## sinsp container
 A container holding the `sinsp-example` binary.
 Its entrpoint is set to the binary, so it can be run in the same way as explained in [this README file](https://github.com/falcosecurity/libs/blob/master/userspace/libsinsp/examples/README.md).
-The build for this container is based off of `Dockerfile.sinsp`
+The build for this container is based off of `sinsp.Dockerfile`

 ## Drivers
 The drivers used by `sinsp-example` to capture events on the system is